rosin-project/ros2_fuzz/README.md

 Some of the fields can be automatically extracted from the code, but others must be manually introduced.
 The blanks are marked with the `TODO` keyword.

 Follows a concrete example.
-The used syntax follows [the YAML schema](ros2_automatic_fuzzer/ros2_fuzzer/schema.yaml), which the `fuzz.yaml` file is meant to conform to.
+The used syntax follows [the YAML schema](ros2_automatic_fuzzer/ros2_fuzzer/schema.yaml), which the `fuzz.yaml` file conforms to.

 TODO